NinaCarlino/blog/source/blog/2015/understanding-and-using-adts-in-rust.markdown

 tags: Rust, Algebraic Data Types
 ---

-Have you ever had any of these thoughts or similar thoughts?

-> "What are Algebraic Data Types?
-How do they work?"

-> "Oh please, please, please don't let my boss ask me about ADTs;
-> I don't want to look foolish."

-> "I've read everything I can about ADTs and it's just not clicking"

-If so, you are in luck.

-I have had these thoughts and once I figured out what was going on in ADT-land my comprehension of the entire Rust language kind of snapped into place for me.
+The concept of ADTs (Algebraic Data Type) took me a long time to wrap my head around.
+I come from a Python background where ADTs are not a thing.
+When I finally figured out what was going on in ADT-land my growing comprehension of Rust-lang sort of snapped into place.

-This is a description of what an ADT (Algebraic Data Type) is and how to use it.

-I decided to use FizzBuzz as an example.
+I decided to use FizzBuzz as an example because FizzBuzz  is simple and should feel familiar to most developers.

 #### An enum